 - 4 – short side rails: 24″ L x 4″ W x 1″ D

 Since the bed base corners need pocket screw holes that can be tricky, mount your Kreg jig to the corner of your worktable and rest the base as shown.

 Attach side rails

 Attach your side rails using wood glue and 1 ¼” wood screws.
-By laying your bed base on the table and extending over the edge makes it easy to attach the rails.
+As a matter of fact, by laying your bed base on the table and extending over the edge makes it easy to attach the rails.
 See photo.

-Pre-drill holes into your top rails and attach flush to the top of your corner post with wood screws.
-Use a scrap 1″ x 4″ in between the top and bottom rails to help space the board while drilling and screwing.
-The 24″ rails are flush to the front posts, and the 31 ½” rail extends over the ends of the 24″ rails as shown.
+Next, pre-drill holes into your top rails and attach flush to the top of your corner post with wood screws.
+Additionally, use a scrap 1″ x 4″ in between the top and bottom rails to help space the board while drilling and screwing.
+N0tice the 24″ rails are flush to the front posts, and the 31 ½” rail extends over the ends of the 24″ rails as shown.

-Stain or paint your pet bed.
+Finally, it’s time to stain or paint your pet bed.
 Once dry, add felt furniture feet to protect your floor.
 Also, add a couple of trunk handles on the short sides for mobility and ease of cleaning.
-Want to know how to create the cushion?
+On the other hand, want to know how to create the cushion?
 Just head to the “Extras” tab to get the tutorial.
 Enjoy!
 Because your pet will love you for this treat. *note: the bed width is 31 ½”W, not 30″.